Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj reports:reconcile

-forj make:command checks the current GoForj and generated App command surfaces and rejects names that are already in use, such as build, dev, new, generate, and run.
-Choose an app-specific operator name such as reports:sync or billing:reconcile.
+forj make:command checks the current GoForj and generated app command surfaces and rejects names that are already in use, such as build, dev, new, generate, and run.
+Choose an app-specific operator name such as reports:sync or catalog:rebuild.

 Registering Commands